OrenKostin/Automation-Testing/PageObjectModel/Amazon/README.txt

 I created the scripts using Data-driven Testing (DDT).
 The test data is read from data files (CSV files), instead of using the same hard-coded values each time the test runs.
-DDt gives more flexibility, by testing how the application handles various inputs effectively.
+DDT gives more flexibility, by testing how the application handles various inputs effectively.